 - You’re doing a good job and working hard to take care of yourself.
 Keep doing it and it will get easier.

 - Congratulations!
 You’re a good person.
 You’ve got your own dang problems and you still care about other people!
 You’re compassionate, empathetic, and you’ve got charitable intentions!

 - There are lots of ways you can do good without spending any extra money, time, or precious energy.
 Read on, you good person, you!

 1. Search the Web

-Needs answers?
+Need answers?
 Yeah, I hear ya.
 Luckily, we’ve got the internet.
-Even luckier is the fact that you can plant actual trees while you internet search yourself into a hypochondriacal state.
+Even luckier is the fact that you can plant actual trees while you internet-search yourself into a hypochondriacal state.
 If you’re going to use WebMD to convince yourself you’re dying, you might as well help the planet not in the process.